This is one of the things that I wanted to talk to people about. Since I travel a lot because of my job, I know a few tricks of the trade.

 Choosing Price or Choosing Time

-Most of the time people think that price should be a driving force for picking flights or for choosing flights.
+Most of the time people think that price should be a driving force for choosing flights.
 I’m here to tell you that this should not necessarily be the driving force for you.
 Time is money and so you really need to consider the value of your time.

 If you can get a direct flight to your destination, then book a direct flight.
 Why?